Arbitration research is a hot topic among law librarians!

 The research path provided here is just one way of finding materials.
 You may (and should) develop your own research procedure that leads to the best results for your research project.
 Also note that the law library provides access to many other arbitration-related databases and materials that are not discussed here.

-Access to the subscription databases described in this guide is limited to members of the HLS community.
+Access to the subscription databases described in this guide is limited to HLS affiliates with valid user credentials.

 More Information about Arbitration Research at HLSL

 For research assistance or suggestions on how to improve this guide, please contact its author, FCIL Librarian Jennifer Allison.
 Contact information is on the right side of this window.